CeliaLaurent/P2.12_FinalProject/README.md

 Some other flags could bring additional benefit, like `-fno-signed-zeros` and  `-fno-trapping-math` , but if they were to be used the results of the program should be checked carefully.

 In the actual state, the main reason for the high MPI time and low FPU utilization is for sure at least partially linked to the problem size, as using 4 MPI processes for a quite small computational domain and such a short simulation time has a cost that his quite important respect to the actual computational time.
 In facts, as shown by the next APS summary (corresponding to the results in folder `aps_results_np2_rowscols6000_NT2000_COPT-Ofast-marchnative-mavx2_noimgwritting`), reducing the number of MPI processes to only 2 processes lowers the cost of the restart file (`File_write_at_all` MPI function) given that the computational time increases.
 Consequently the FPU Utilization increases, but only because twice more computational work has been done while the main MPI cost (writting the restart file) remained unchanged.

+The FPU Utilization remains anyway much too low, the Application Performance Snapshots suggests to use **Intel Advisor** to get more insights on the origin of the problem.

 ![APS](APS/aps_np2_rowscols6000_NT2000_COPT-Ofast-marchnative-mavx2_noimgwritting.png)

+At this point, APS identifies that the main remaining problem is the memory bound issue, and suggests to use the **Memory Access Analysis** tool of **Intel VTune Profile** to analyse it.
+Before to do so, we can notice that another critical aspect identified by APS is the PFU Utilization

-To get more insights on how to improve the floating point unit instructions per second, and the memory bound issue, it is time to change tool and see which indications we could get with VTune Amplifier.
+To get more insights on how to improve the floating point unit instructions per second, and the memory bound issue, it is time to change tool and see which indications we could get using  **Intel Advisor** and **Intel VTune Profiler**.

+##

-## 2. Intel VTune
+## 2. Intel Advisor

-## 3. Intel Advisor
+## 3. Intel VTune Profiler

-## 4. Optimize the code